OberonDixon/basenji2_cs282a_cpg-lmnb1/README.md

 #### Embeddings of Basenji2

+See additional README in cs282a_embeddings

 Our first step was to pull out embeddings using the code in cs282a_embeddings.
 This involves downloading the cross2020 model (see manuscripts/cross2020 for the code we used, and https://drive.google.com/drive/folders/1hgjXinKLIWnjFK4c5hvYCq_NOuS0Pnu-?usp=sharing for a copy of the relevant files) and human reference genome hg38 (https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz) then going through the sequences.bed file and using pysam to pull out the relevant sequences and using the basenji dna_io module to one hot encode.
 We can then run model inference, using seqnn's embedding-extraction functionality to go down one layer from the outputs and grab an 896x1536 embeddings vector for each input and save that to an hdf5 file.
 The file is about 100GB in size and is stored/downloadable from wget https://cs282-datasets.s3.us-west-1.amazonaws.com/embeddings.h5 (we also describe code later for how to download subsets).

 #### Preparing/preprocessing labels

+See additional README in cs282a_processing

 The second step was to prepare labels using 'process_cpg,lmnb1_by_bin.ipynb'.
 We downloaded the genomic tracks from Shah et al, 2023 (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9869549/, see data availability) and also two low read depth DiMeLo seq runs (https://www.nature.com/articles/s41592-022-01475-6).
 For dimelo data, .bam files (available here, https://drive.google.com/drive/folders/1ZA8nlNrMW8K0ATsqDp4TM_5mEDTlK9Gs?usp=drive_link) were converted to .bigwig files using 'process_dimelo-to-bigwig.py' run via 'sbatch_gm-to-bigwig.sh' and 'sbatch_hek-to-bigwig.sh' using the arbitrary basemod dev version of the dimelo package, https://github.com/OberonDixon/dimelo/tree/arbitrary_basemod_dev.
 Then in cs282a_preprocessing there is code to load these datasets in chunks per sequences.bed (including a coordinate transformation using pyLiftOver for DiMeLo seq data, which is aligned to a more complete/newer reference genome for which liftover chain files are available from UCSC), scale them to be approximately 0-500 (same as the preprocessing for Basenji2), create 128bp bins and 114688bp bins, and save to an hdf5 file called dataset_14-lmnb1_4-cpg.h5 (downloadable from https://drive.google.com/drive/folders/1ZA8nlNrMW8K0ATsqDp4TM_5mEDTlK9Gs?usp=drive_link).

 #### Training feature extractions

+See additional READMEs in cs282a_linear-probing, cs282a_conv1d_perceptron, cs282a_perceptron-maxpool, and cs282a_self-attention

 The third step was to train different feature extraction models.
 There are folders for each of cs282a_linear-probing, cs282a_conv1d_perceptron, cs282a_perceptron-maxpool, and cs282a_self-attention.
 The linear probing model was trained using code that pulls segments of the embeddings directly from aws, so is most easily reproducible by someone without a bigmem node.
 However, this same approach is possible (albeit slow) for the other models as well, though the current training code is for training with the full dataset in ~200GB of memory on the Savio high performance cluster.
 Models are trained with pytorch and saved with the pytorch dict saving method.
 Test/train/validation split followed the specifications of sequences.bed.
 Training curves are available in our report.

 #### Checking performance

+See additional README in cs282a_test

 The fourth step was to run inference for the full test/train/validation dataset and save the results to .h5 files.
 For the three large bin models, these are saved in the cs282a_test folder.
 For the linear probe, the file is about 2GB and available here under the name probe_first_full_run.h5: https://drive.google.com/drive/folders/1ZA8nlNrMW8K0ATsqDp4TM_5mEDTlK9Gs?usp=drive_link.